 On privately held land, property owners may forbid marijuana use.
 Federal law still prohibits the use and possession of cannabis; therefore, it is prohibited to transport cannabis over state boundaries or consume it on federal properties like national parks.

 In California, selling marijuana or having it with the intent to sell remains illegal unless you get a license from both the state and your local jurisdiction.

 We also want to remind you that when applying for a license you are required to indicate a point of sale (POS) system you will implement in your store.
-Due to the complexities and challenges associated with starting a dispensary in California, a POS system is the tool that is tailored for your dispensary and streamlines your processes.
+Due to the complexities and challenges associated with starting a dispensary in California, a POS system is a tool that is tailored for your dispensary and streamlines your processes.

-IndicaOnline is an all-in-one software solution and is committed to support your cannabis dispensaries with all the necessary tools, to help you automate all your business activities and be compliant with California marijuana laws at the same time.
+IndicaOnline is an all-in-one software solution and is committed to supporting your cannabis dispensaries with all the necessary tools, to help you automate all your business activities and be compliant with California marijuana laws at the same time.

 According to current state regulations, Californians 21 years old and older may grow up to six cannabis plants in a single private household.
 Couples and housemates are thus only allowed a total of six marijuana plants, not one each.

 Residents who want to grow marijuana in California must also adhere to local marijuana laws.
 Counties and towns may each have their own unique regulations regarding marijuana growth.
 In general, individuals can grow marijuana: